 - in a residential care home, other than on a trial basis

-- your are in the residential care home for a trial period to see if it suits your needs, and
+- are in the residential care home for a trial period to see if it suits your needs

-- you intend to return to your usual home should the residential care home not be suitable, and
+- intend to return home if the residential care home doesn’t suit you.

 If you are getting a CTR and are away from home but you do not satisfy any of the conditions above for continuing to get a reduction, your partner, or someone else in your home may be able to apply for a CTR.